tfnaylor/peoples-online-republic/organizing-principals.md

 1. Nationalism, populism and fascism are great evils and have no place in politics, government or society in general.
 2. Systemic racism exists and must be defeated.
-3. Policing must be reformed to prioritize conflict resolution and community building over the application of physical force.
+3. Policing must be reformed to prioritize conflict resolution over physical force.
-4. Any form of discrimination based on gender, sexual preference or orientation is abhorrent.
+4. LGBTQ rights are inseparable from human rights.
 5. A basic level of health care is a fundamental human right.
 6. Capitalism is an effective and generally beneficial economic model but must be constrained to avoid radical inequality and exploitation.
-7. Private gun ownership is unnecessary and a societal liability but where allowed is a privilege rather than a right.
+7. Private gun ownership is unnecessary and a threat to civil society.
-8. Propagation of unfounded and irrational conspiracy theories undermines the greater social fabric.
+8. Climate change is real and caused by human activity.
+9. Vaccinations are a safe and effective public health policy.